roaga/CreativeWand/README.md

 This repository holds the implementation of the `Creative Wand` framework, along with an exemplar implementation in text domain.
-For more details on what this is, feel free to check [Creative Wand: A System to Study Effects of Communications in Co-Creative Settings](https://arxiv.org/abs/2208.02886).
+For more details on what this is, feel free to check [Creative Wand: A System to Study Effects of Communications in Co-Creative Settings](https://arxiv.org/abs/2208.02886) by Zhiyu Lin, Rohan Agarwal, and Mark Riedl.

 # Installation & Setup